cis3296s22/patreon-discord-announcer/README.md

 ### 1. Invite our PDA Bot
 *Recommended - Our preconfigured bot makes using PDA quick and simple.

-1) Choose or create the Discord server where you want to use PDA Bot.
+1) Choose or create the Discord server where you want to use PDA Bot
-2) Click this link to invite our Bot https://discord.com/api/oauth2/authorize?client_id=937463083876614216&permissions=8&scope=bot
+2) Click [THIS LINK](https://discord.com/api/oauth2/authorize?client_id=937463083876614216&permissions=8&scope=bot) to invite our bot to your server
-3) Select the server from Step 1 in the invitation prompt.
+3) Select the server from Step 1 in the invitation prompt
-4) Use [Bot Commands](#bot-commands) listed below to get updates on your favorite content creators.
+4) Use [Bot Commands](#bot-commands) listed below to get updates on your favorite content creators

 ### 2. Create/use your own bot